 Who are you going to meet?

-- American and British passengers in equal proportions on Atlantic crossings, plus plenty of continental Europeans.
+- American and British passengers in equal proportions on Atlantic crossings, plus plenty of continental Europeans, particularly Germans.

-- Passengers on crossings represent all age groups, while cruises tend to be older though still with a fair number of young passengers and families.
+- Passengers on crossings represent all age groups, while those on regular cruises tend to be older, though still with a fair number of young passengers and families.

 Where are they based, and where do they go?

-- Itineraries are many and varied, with ships travelling all over the globe, including to the Baltic, Canary Islands, the Caribbean, Central America and the Panama Canal and Australia.
+- Itineraries are many and varied, with ships travelling all over the globe, including to the Baltic, Canary Islands, the Caribbean, Indian Ocean, Central and South America and the Panama Canal and Australia -- plus the classic transatlantic crossing on QM2, the only true ocean liner.

-- Ships sail from Southampton from April to November to destinations around the Mediterranean, Northern Europe and the Canary Islands.
+- Also based in Southampton, ships sail year round to destinations around the Mediterranean, Northern Europe, and the Canary Islands and beyond.

 What's the accommodation like?

-- QM2 and Queen Victoria also have lavish suites of some 2,000 square feet overlooking the stern, while standard cabins are spacious.
+- Sister ships Queen Elizabeth and Queen Victoria also have lavish suites of some 2,000 square feet overlooking the stern, while standard cabins are spacious.

-- A choice of interconnecting and family cabins onboard the family ships (Britannia, Ventura, Azura and Oceana).
+- A choice of interconnecting and family cabins onboard the family ships (Britannia, Ventura, Azura, Iona and Oceana).

 - Britannia offers the line's first solo cabins with balconies.

-- At 184 square feet, cabin sizes are on par with most other mainstream cruise lines.
+- At 184 square feet, double cabin sizes are on par with most other mainstream cruise lines.

 What are the dining options?